athenian-apcs/elevens-game-part-one-template/README.md

-# Week 1 Day 1: Elevens Game Part One
+# Class 1: Elevens Game Part One

 In class today, you'll be writing some code to implement the Card and Deck classes for the Elevens game.